Ryu7ken/network-bootcamp/linux_networking_tools/README.md

 ### lsof

-`lsof` is used to check which files open and listening to which port.
+`lsof` is used to check which filesi are open and listening to which port.

 First start a simple server with python